cpersona/Opine.Data.DataTables/README.md

 ### Grouping

 Grouping is done by providing a list of column names to group by.
-The result is an `IGroupedDataTable` which functionality for accessing the rows within a specific group.
+The result is an `IGroupedDataTable` which provides functionality for accessing the rows within a specific group.
 Data within a grouped table is provided as instances of `IGroupedDataRow` which similarly provides access to the grouped rows.
 As with filtered tables, grouped tables contain row indices and a pointer back to their source table.

 ```csharp
 var groupedTable = GetDataTable().GroupBy(new[] { "Age" });